Because it's not clear what causes irritable bowel syndrome, treatment focuses on the relief of symptoms so that you can live as normally as possible.

 In most cases, you can successfully control mild signs and symptoms of irritable bowel syndrome by learning to manage stress and making changes in your diet and lifestyle.
 Try to avoid foods that trigger your symptoms.
 Also try to get enough exercise, drink plenty of fluids and get enough sleep.

 If your problems are moderate or severe, you may need more than lifestyle changes.
-Your doctor may suggest and medications.
+Your doctor may suggest medications.

 - Eliminating high-gas foods.
 If you have bothersome bloating or are passing considerable amounts of gas, your doctor may suggest that you cut out such items as carbonated beverages, vegetables — especially cabbage, broccoli and cauliflower — and raw fruits.